 A market research community is conducted over a long period of time, usually many months or even years.
-Depending on the topic of the community, discussions can therefore be conducted over a correspondingly long period, which means that a lot of qualitative data can be collected and evaluated.
-So with a market research community you gain much deeper insights compared to other short-term qualitative and also quantitative research methods.
-Since the discussions and communication between the community members therefore take place over a longer period of time, community members – assuming good community moderation – can be guided step by step through even very complex topics, and these topics can be divided into smaller sections that can systematically drive the discussion forward.
-A market research community also enables the collection of qualitative and quantitative feedback for the purposes of market research via a large number of integrated functions and features.
-And with good community management in the background, members are encouraged to actively participate in the community and to take part in market research studies and discussions.
+Depending on the topic of the community, the discussions can be held over a correspondingly long period of time, which means that a lot of qualitative data can be collected and evaluated here.
+With a market research community, you gain far deeper insights compared to other short-term qualitative and quantitative research methods.
+Since the discussions and communication between the community members take place over a longer period of time, the community members - provided that they are well moderated - can also be guided step-by-step through very complex topics, and these topics can be broken down into smaller sections that can systematically advance the discussion.
+A market research community makes it possible to collect qualitative and quantitative feedback for the purposes of market research via a large number of integrated functions and features.
+And with good community management in the background, members are encouraged to actively participate in the community and take part in market research studies and discussions.

 Methods and test procedures

-In the previous paragraph, we have shown you a selection of basic methods by which market researchers can collect and record data.
-Below these methods there are a number of specific test procedures (testings) for data collection, a selection of which we would like to present to you here.
+In the previous paragraph we showed you a selection of basic methods that market researchers can use to collect and collect data.
+Below these methods there is a large number of specific test procedures (testings) for data acquisition, a selection of which we would like to present to you here.

 The focus group discussion is a method of quantitative market research.
-A focus group is a moderated group discussion consisting of about 6-10 participants who in turn discuss a discussion on a specific, clearly defined topic.
-Focus group discussions serve the purpose of qualitative data collection and are mainly used in product and advertising concepts as well as in trend research.
-Within the framework of the QuestionPro Market Research Online Community, which we have already presented to you above, such focus group discussions can be completely virtually depicted.
+A focus group is a moderated group discussion consisting of around 6-10 participants who in turn discuss a discussion on a specific, clearly defined topic.
+Focus group discussions serve the qualitative data acquisition and are mainly used in the product and advertising conception as well as in trend research.
+As part of the QuestionPro Market Research Online Community, which we have already presented to you above, such focus group discussions can be mapped completely virtually.